 To not or not to: what is the difference?

-Typically, the infinitive to is always written right next to the verb, as seen in the above examples.
+The infinitive to is typically written right next to the verb, as seen in the above examples.
 They all go like to+verb (run), to+verb (eat).
 It is said that they should not be separated by adverbs like not or any other word in a sentence.
-That means one should prefer writing, “She asked me not to dance.”
+That means one should prefer writing, “She asked me not to write.”
 Here, the phrase not to is justified.

 Although they look the same, there is one difference.
-When we are using not to, the typical form, we emphasize the fact that “she asked”.
-But on the other hand, with to not, we emphasize that I should not dance.
+When we use not to, the typical form, we emphasize that “she asked.”
+But on the other hand, with to not, we emphasize that I should not write.